What is drug hypersensitivity syndrome?

-Cross-reactions are common between the three main aromatic anticonvulsant drugs (phenytoin, carbamazepine and phenobarbitone), and patients who have experienced drug hypersensitivity syndrome with any one of these medicines must avoid all three.
+Cross-reactions are common between the three main aromatic anticonvulsant drugs (phenytoin, carbamazepine, phenobarbitone).
+Patients who have experienced drug hypersensitivity syndrome with any one of these medicines must avoid all three.

 Because genetic factors are suspected in drug hypersensitivity syndrome, first-degree relatives should be alerted to their elevated risk of developing hypersensitivity reactions to the same medicine(s).